mlibrary/design-system-old/plan.md

 - [ ] DOCS-5: Make a 100, 100, 100, ... lighthouse SCORE, ftw.
 - [ ] DOCS-6: MAXIMIZE THE SEO.
 Add an image or something for fancy link sharing preview generation in places like Slack, for example.
 - [ ] DOCS-7: Consider cache busting.
+- [ ] DOCS-8: Add REPL as a sandbox tool.

 ### Developer engagment